Radziejów: History

 The earliest known mention of Radziejów is found in a document from 1142, which states that it was given by the High Duchess consort of Poland Salomea of Berg to the monastery in Mogilno.
 Later it passed to the Diocese of Płock.
 In the second half of the 13th century it grew into a significant center of local administration.
 It was granted town rights in 1252 by Duke Casimir I of Kuyavia, confirmed in 1298 by future Polish King Władysław I Łokietek, who granted it Magdeburg Law.
 Kings Władysław I Łokietek and Władysław II Jagiełło vested it with new trade privileges and Sigismund I the Old established a weekly fair.
 Władysław I Łokietek founded the Franciscan monastery with the Gothic Church of the Feast of the Cross, one of the landmarks of the town.

-It was a royal town, located in the Brześć Kujawski Voivodeship in the Greater Poland Province of the Polish Crown.
+It was a royal town and county seat, located in the Brześć Kujawski Voivodeship in the Greater Poland Province.
 The sejmiks for entire Kuyavia were held in Radziejów.
 The local royal castle was demolished by the Swedes in 1702, during the Great Northern War.
 In 1720 the first Piarist college of Poland was founded in Radziejów.
 It was moved to Włocławek in 1819.

 In 1793 the town found itself in Prussia following the Second Partition of Poland.
 In 1807 it passed to the short lived Polish Duchy of Warsaw, and then in 1815 it became a part of the Congress Poland in the Russian Empire.
 In the course of the 19th century the town declined.
 As part of Russian reprisals after the failed Polish January Uprising, the Franciscan monastery was closed down in 1864, and in 1867 Radziejów lost its city charter.
 In 1918 it became a part of reconstituted, independent Poland, was again granted city rights in 1919 and developed again afterwards.
-In 1931 it had 4,025 inhabitants.

 The town had a Jewish community since the 18th century, with 15 Jews (5% of the population) recorded in 1793.
 Restrictions on Jewish settlement were in force from 1822 to 1862.
 According to the 1921 census the town had a Jewish community consisting of 599 people, or 19.0 percent of its total population.